Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **Authentication**

-Question 17

-A huge department store sells products online and in-person.
+Q17: A huge department store sells products online and in-person.
 Most of their customers use credit cards instead of cash when making purchases.
 For security purposes, the credit card data must be encrypted at rest. _Which services allow the department store to generate and store the encryption key used to secure the credit card numbers?_
 (Choose 2)

 - **CloudHSM**

+> CloudHSM is a hardware security module (HSM) used to generate and store encryption keys
 - **Key Management Service (KMS)**
+> KMS allows you to generate and store encryption keys.

+> Macie uses machine learning to discover sensitive data stored on Amazon S3.
+Macie automatically detects a large and growing list of sensitive data types, including personally identifiable information (PII) such as names, addresses, and credit card numbers

 Question 18